AsafKed/FBGroupScraper/README.md

 This repo is used for scraping data from a facebook group.
 It returns a dataframe with posts and comments and some more information.

 ### To use
+1. Create Login.py (which won't be tracked because of the gitignore), fill in the following:

+> EMAIL = "your email"
+> PASSWORD = "your password"

-Fill in your facebook login details in the Login.py file and download a chromedriver matching your chrome version (a simple Google search should do the trick).
+2. Download a chromedriver matching your chrome version (a simple Google search should do the trick).